pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/advanced/delegatedMinting.md

-Delegated minting permits you to select another Ethereum wallet address to Mint your FLUX tokens.
+# How to Use Delegated Minting

-This allows you to keep DAM tokens offline in cold storage while using a web-based wallet to mint your FLUX tokens.
+Delegated minting allows you to designate a different Ethereum wallet address to mint your FLUX tokens.
+This is particularly useful for keeping your DAM tokens in cold storage while using a web-based wallet for minting.

-You can choose any delegated address that will recognize FLUX token and is compatible with MetaMask.
-For example, you can start a validator give your friend permission to mint your FLUX balance directly to their Ethereum address.
+You can delegate minting to any Ethereum address compatible with MetaMask.
+For instance, you could start a validator and grant a friend permission to mint your FLUX balance directly to their address.

-# Step 1.
+## Step 1: Start Your Validator

-Click Start Validator.
+Click "Start Validator" to begin the process.

 ![Delegated Minting](../../helpArticles/assets/images/pngs/delegatedMinting/delegatedMinting1.png)

-# Step 2.
+## Step 2.
 At the next screen, enter the total DAM tokens you would like to start your validator with.
 Then select the following Minting Address option:

 **"I want another address to mint FLUX on my behalf (Delegated Minter)"**